flocoder/WordPressLite/README.md

 # WordPressLite - A ready made WordPress CMS package
-The main objective of creating this project is to create a most minimalistic version of WordPress with flat file database.
-As WordPress is evolving day by day, I think they are adding up too many things which are not required to run a very simple website.
+The main objective of creating this project is to create a ready made WordPress package which just runs by copying and pasting the folder.
+No any strings attached.
+This is minimalistic version of WordPress with flat file database.
+Most of the sites don't need heavy configuration in the first place to start running.
+Just copy the folder and paste.

 ##Why do you need WordPressLite?
 WordPressLite is copy, paste and starts running WordPress CMS without any configuration on the fly.